 Get in contact with us by email, phone or just stay social and connect with us on LinkedIn & Twitter

-For almost 25 years COSAC has delivered a trusted environment in which to deliver information security value from shared experience and intensive, productive, participative debate and development.
-Sales content is strictly prohibited and there is no vendor exhibition to distract from opportunities, allowing delegates to focus on professional innovation.
+For 30 years COSAC has delivered a trusted environment in which to deliver information security value from shared experience and intensive, productive, participative debate and development. #COSAC2023 Delegate Registration is open.

 |Breaks||COSAC Masterclasses are full-day, 09:30 - 17:30|

 The 22nd International Roundtable Security Forum

 John O'Leary, CISSP, is President of O’Leary Management Education.
 His background spans four decades as an active practitioner in information systems, IT Security and contingency planning.
 He has designed, implemented and managed security and recovery for networks ranging from single site to multinational.
 John has trained tens of thousands of practitioners, and conducted on-site programs at major corporations and government facilities worldwide.
 John was the recipient of the 2004 COSAC award.X

 For the 22nd iteration of the Forum, we feature a group of experienced, smart, tough, honest, politically savvy, creative, resilient, reality-grounded, and, of course, good looking professionals to address the existing and emerging set of information security problems and issues.
 Recognize yourself?
 Always learning, willing to listen to and learn from others who’ve encountered things you might not have, not shy about sharing strategies and techniques, and committed to our strange and but very necessary profession.